If you’ve stumbled upon this Survey Freedom review, then you must be wondering:

 This is what’s commonly known as an aggregate site and we’ve investigated our fair share of them here on the blog, including:

-Joining a survey site ‘middleman’ like this doesn’t help you in the least because all you’re given is a list of survey sites you could easily find and sign up for yourself.
+Joining a survey site ‘middleman’ like this doesn’t help you in the least because all you’re given is a list of survey sites you could easily find and sign up to yourself.

 What Happened When I Signed Up